DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

-The employee shall submit a written request for discretionary use of state personal leave to the immediate supervisor or designee in advance in accordance with administrative regulations.
-In deciding whether to approve or deny state personal leave, the supervisor or designee shall not seek or consider the reasons for which an employee requests to use leave.
-The supervisor or designee shall, however, consider the effect of the employee's absence on the educational program or District operations, as well as the availability of substitutes.
+In deciding whether to approve or deny a request for discretionary use of state personal leave, the supervisor shall not seek or consider the reasons for which an employee requests to use leave.
+The supervisor shall, however, consider the duration of the requested absence in conjunction with the effect of the employee's absence on the educational program and District operations, as well as the availability of substitutes.

 Discretionary use of state personal leave shall not exceed three consecutive workdays.

 Each employee shall earn five paid local leave days per school year in accordance with administrative regulations.

 Local leave shall accumulate without limit.

 Local leave shall be used according to the terms and conditions of state sick leave accumulated before the 1995–96 school year, except that an employee may contribute local leave to a sick leave bank.
 [See DEC(LEGAL)]